Ankitargb/SuperStore_Sales_Dashboard/README.md

 Sales by Sub-Category:
 Among the sub-categories, Chairs lead with 46K in sales.
-Binders and Phones contribute equally, with 43K each
+Binders and Phones contribute equally, with 43K each.

-.
 Regional Sales and Profit:
 The map visualization focuses on Texas and Illinois, with Texas showing the highest sales and profit figures in the Central region.